Mokhtar Dahari: Personal life

 Before becoming a professional footballer, he played other sports such as badminton, sepak takraw, and hockey.
 Mokhtar worked for PKNS in the afternoon and played football in the evening.
 He earned little during his time with PKNS.
 He later quit PKNS and worked for Kwong Yik Bank (now known as RHB Bank) to gain better prospects for himself and his family.
 Mokhtar met Tengku Zarina Tengku Ibrahim through friends.
 After knowing her for 10 years, they finally got married on 24 February 1979.
 He then became the father of three children: Nur Azera (the eldest daughter), Mohd Reza (the eldest son) and Nur Arina (the youngest daughter).

 Illness and death

-Mokhtar began having throat problems and went to the hospital to find out what the problem was.
-Doctors diagnosed him as having motor neurone disease (MND) with the discovery only being told to him and his wife.
-He then went to London with his wife in an attempt to cure his condition.
-After three years battling the disease and his condition worsening, Mokhtar died at the Subang Jaya Medical Centre (SJMC) on 11 July 1991.
-The press reported Mokhtar's suffering from muscular dystrophy as the cause of his death.
-His body was laid to rest at Taman Keramat Permai Muslim Cemetery in Taman Keramat, Ampang, Selangor.
-His life journey and the real cause of death was only revealed for the first time in a documentary called The Untold Truth About Supermokh in the National Geographic Channel on 30 August 2010, about 19 years after his death.
+After experiencing throat issues Mokhtar was diagnosed with motor neurone disease (MND); only he and his wife knew of his illness.
+He travelled to London for treatment but died three years later at the Subang Jaya Medical Centre (SJMC) on 11 July 1991.
+It was reported that his cause of death was muscular dystrophy.
+He was buried at Taman Keramat Permai Muslim Cemetery in Taman Keramat, Ampang, Selangor.
+His cause of death was revealed for the first time in a 2010 documentary, The Untold Truth About Supermokh, broadcast on the National Geographic Channel.